 New drugs and biologics – approval, incentives and rights

 According to Law No. 6,360 of 1976, only pharmaceuticals registered before ANVISA can be manufactured, imported and commercialised in Brazil, and the application for registration of new pharmaceuticals can only be made by legal entities properly incorporated in Brazil and licensed according to the appropriate regulations.
 As a rule, according to ANVISA's Resolution RDC No. 200 of 2017, the registration application must be supported by a complete dossier, in which the data on the development, production, quality control and non-clinical and clinical data of the product must demonstrate the quality, efficacy and safety of the product.
-Exception is made in the case of new pharmaceuticals for rare diseases, in which case ANVISA's Resolution RDC No. 205 of 2017 allows for the submission of an incomplete dossier and also for pharmaceuticals related to covid-19, as per ANVISA's Resolution RDC No. 348 of 2020.
-In this latter case, the applicant may present to ANVISA an incomplete technical dossier of the product, provided that the company provides a formal commitment to further supplement data and evidence.
+Under exceptional circumstances provided under specific regulation (as is the case for medication for rare diseases or to fight the covid-19 pandemic), ANVISA may accept a partially complete technical dossier of the product, provided that the applicant provides a formal commitment to further supplement data and evidence.

-The application request for registration of pharmaceuticals will be reviewed by ANVISA and, according to Law No. 13,411 of 2016, depending on the technical complexity of the product and its clinical, economic and social benefits, ANVISA will classify the product in either priority or ordinary category, which are important to define the term in which ANVISA must review and approve the pharmaceuticals.
+The application request for registration of pharmaceuticals will be reviewed by ANVISA and, according to Law No. 13,411 of 2016, depending on the technical complexity of the product and its clinical, economic and social benefits, ANVISA will classify the product in either the priority or ordinary category, which are important for defining the terms in which ANVISA must review and approve the pharmaceuticals.

-Pharmaceuticals for neglected, emerging or reemerging disease, public health emergencies or serious debilitating conditions are classified under the priority category as per ANVISA's Resolution RDC No. 204 of 2017.
+Pharmaceuticals for neglected, emerging or re-emerging diseases, public health emergencies or serious debilitating conditions are classified under the priority category as per ANVISA's Resolution RDC No. 204 of 2017.

 Applicants must pay ANVISA's fees for registration of new pharmaceuticals.
 ANVISA's fees are calculated according to the revenue of the applicant company.
 For registration of new pharmaceuticals, ANVISA's fees vary from 7,870.80 reais to 157,416 reais.
 Fees apply regardless of the category of the product.

 As to regulatory exclusivity, there is no data exclusivity protection for pharmaceuticals in Brazil.
-Dossier data is protected by confidentiality obligations or under the unfair competition rules.
-ANVISA must keep non-public data confidential until it falls into the public domain.
+Dossier data is protected by confidentiality obligations and under the unfair competition rules.
+As a rule, ANVISA must keep non-public data confidential until it falls into the public domain.

 ii Generic and follow-on pharmaceuticals